lexingxie/cmLab/content/post/ai4good_workshop_2025.md

 ---
 title: "AI for Climate, Safety and Environment"
-description: "We analysed the 7-year history of /r/AmITheAsshole, asked two questions and got two surprising answers."
+description: "We hosted a workshop to explore how AI can drive impactful solutions for climate resilience, environmental monitoring, public and industrial safety."
 date: "2025-08-05"
 draft: false
 categories: